mumbleskates/bilrost/README.md

   and `Vec<Cow<[u8]>>` to `unpacked<plainbytes>`
 * `unpacked` (`unpacked<E = general>`): : encodes collections with their values
   unpacked as zero or more normally encoded fields, one per value.
-The fields are encoded with the parametrized encoder `E`, which defaults to `general`
+The fields are encoded with the parametrized encoding `E`, which defaults to `general`
 * `packed` (`packed<E = general>`): encodes collections with their values packed into a single length-delimited value.
-The values are encoded with the parametrized encoder `E`, which defaults to `general`
+The values are encoded with the parametrized encoding `E`, which defaults to `general`
-* `map<KE, VE>`: encodes mappings with their keys (encoded with parametrized encoder `KE`) and values (encoded with `VE`) packed alternating into a single length-delimited value.
+* `map<KE, VE>`: encodes mappings with their keys (encoded with parametrized encoding `KE`) and values (encoded with `VE`) packed alternating into a single length-delimited value.

-It's possible that more standard encoders may be added in the future, but they will be similarly lower-cased.
+It's possible that more standard encodings may be added in the future, but they will be similarly lower-cased.

 #### Other attributes